sjoerdvankreel/firefly-synth/manual.md

 Microtuning support is enabled by default, but it will only take effect once an MTS-ESP master plugin is loaded into the project.
 In which case, the MTS-ESP indicator will show as active in the monitor section.

+On the front panel (alongside Patch/Preset/Theme select) there's a Tuning menu that allows 5 options.
+Please note that Tuning Mode is saved with the plugin instance as a whole, and it is not part of the patch.

+* No Tuning - if an MTS-ESP Master is loaded into the DAW, ignore it.
+* On Note Before Modulation - fix the tuning at voice start and retune before modulation.
+* On Note After Modulation - fix the tuning at voice start and retune after modulation.
+* Continuous Before Modulation - keep retuning for the lifetime of the voice, and retune before modulation.
+* Continuous After Modulation - keep retuning for the lifetime of the voice, and retune after modulation.

+"Before Mod" probably does what you want when playing the same MIDI notes against multiple tuned plugins.
+"After Mod" is the way to go when you expect "play C3 against and oscillator set to C5" to produce the same results as "play C5 against and oscillator set to C3".
+After-mod also takes all pitch modulators (cents, unison detuning, raw pitch etc) into account.
+For monophonic mode, on-note really means on-voice-start.
+If you want note-by-note retuning for monophonic, continuous is the way to go.

 ## Per-voice random mod sources

 Firefly features 3 random mod sources for each voice.